 If you get a lot of your income through commission or overtime the lender may not take into account all this additional income.
 If you have any financial commitments such as loans or credit cards these will also have an impact on how much you can borrow.

 Your mortgage adviser will carry out a full income and expenditure review to make sure any new mortgage is affordable over the term of the mortgage.

 The mortgage adviser and the lender will require many documents from you to prove your identity and to prove that the new Right to Buy mortgage is affordable.
 Here is an overview of the documents required:

 The credit report will be asked for straight away by the broker.
 The main 2 credit agencies are Experian and Equifax.
-You can go direct to them and sign up to obtain your credit report.
+You can go directly to them and sign up to obtain your credit report.
 There is a company called Check My File which shows data from both Experian and Equifax which is ideal as sometimes lenders don’t always report your credit activity to both agencies.